mustafadakhel/ktor-kodex/README.md

 # ktor-kodex

-`ktor-kodex` is a Ktor plugin that provides user management and JWT based authentication.
-It allows you to configure multiple realms, issue access and refresh tokens and integrate kodex aware routes in your Ktor application.
-A minimal sample application is included in this repository.
+`ktor-kodex` is a production-ready Ktor plugin that provides enterprise-grade user management and JWT authentication.
+It features secure password hashing with Argon2id, automatic brute force protection, multi-realm support, and flexible role-based access control.
+Built for performance and security, it allows you to configure independent authentication realms and seamlessly integrate authentication into your Ktor application.

 ## Features

 - **Multi realm support** – create independent authentication realms with their own secrets and claims
 - **JWT token generation and verification** – access and refresh tokens signed using HS256
 - **Secure password hashing** – Argon2id with configurable parameters and industry presets
+- **Account lockout protection** – automatic brute force protection with configurable policies
 - **Pluggable persistence** – tokens and user information are stored via Exposed and HikariCP
 - **Role management** – roles are stored per realm and attached to issued tokens
 - **Ktor routing helpers** – easily protect routes and retrieve the appropriate `KodexService`